vistle/vistle.github.io/docs/advanced/distributed/distributed.md

 ### Setting Up a Distributed Session ###

 The first instance of Vistle that is started includes the primary hub.
 All other instances/hubs have to connect to this instance.
 If establishing TCP connections is hindered by e.g. packet filters/firewalls or network address translation (NAT), then you should start the primary instance on a host that every other participating system can connect to.
 The primary system will show on which port it can be reached.
 The default is `31093`.
-Secondary instances can be spawned with
+Secondary instances can be spawned with this command:

-    `vistle primary.host.name 31093.`
+    vistle -c primary.host.name:31093